ivypratiwi/language_translate/README.md

 ### Installations

-1. Clone this repository
+1. Clone this repository.
-2. Ensure all requirements have been installed
+2. Ensure all required packages have been installed.
-3. Open `translation_english_to_LOTE` in Jupyter Notebook
+3. Open `translation_english_to_LOTE.ipynb` in Jupyter Notebook.
-4. Run each cell
+4. Run each cell.

-_More explanation is available in the Jupyter Notebook_
+_More explanation is available in the Jupyter Notebook._